As promised, this week’s installment speaks to another aspect of the “how” to handle Advancement.

 And now you see the problem with “how,” since the next logical question is, of course, “How slow?”

 Four years later, and after another round of elections where officials were ousted due to perceived stagnation, banks were still tight on credit, companies were still holding on to cash, and unemployment was in the double-digit range in many communities.
 Yet, the stock market kept flirting with record levels!
 That’s because the stock market isn’t necessarily driven by what’s happening with the common worker.
-Bad news for the worker (such as layoffs and consolidations) is good news for the stock market (since layoffs means the company is in a better fiscal position).
+In fact, bad news for the worker (such as layoffs and consolidations) is good news for the stock market (since layoffs means the company is in a better fiscal position).

 Continued threats of economic crises in other parts of the world, unrest in the Middle East, the price of oil and concern with other nations of the world buying US Securities which increases our nation’s debt level also have an effect.
 The actions of our nation’s leaders and businesses drove our nation’s economy, but the actions of every other world leader impacts our nation’s economy too.